Alygnt/Clifty/README.md

 - Mails you the login details
 - Network check before starting tunneler
 - To change type to number from password in few otp pages
+- To display users ip in main menu

 **Give your suggestions in issues**

 <br>